What Is an SMSF and How It Works

 SMSF and Property Investments

 Property can be held in an SMSF either directly or through an LRBA.
-While this can be a strategic investment, it has strict compliance requirements.
+While this can be a strategic investment, it comes with strict compliance requirements.

-• Borrowing must be through a compliant LRBA structure
+- Borrowing must be through a compliant LRBA structure with a bare trust in place

-• Rental income and expenses must be properly recorded
+- Rental income and expenses must be properly recorded in the fund's accounts

 The Role of Transfer Balance Account Reporting (TBAR)